lgblgblgb/xemu/README.md

 vertical/horizontal is mixed ...), or the "hats" can be used as well.
 Every buttons are used as the "fire" button.

+## Getting the ROMs

+For all compilation and usage options needs ROMs to be able to use the emulators.
+For that purpose, download those yourself, or if it's OK to allow make to do the work, you can say: `make roms`.
+This will download ROM images from the Net.

 ## Compilation on Linux / UNIX-like machine

 Note: I tested this on Linux only.
 You should have sdl2 _development_ libraries installed (at least version 2.0.4 is needed), along with gcc, GNU make (probably BSD make won't work).
 Then the only thing you need is saying: `make`

-You also need the ROM images to be able to use the emulator.
-For that purpose, download those yourself, or if it's OK to allow make to do the work, you can say:
-`make roms`.
-This will download ROM images from the Net.

 Resulting binaries will have the "extension" of .native, but you can forgot that of course, it's just for the ability to be able to build for multiple